Finish line in sight in race to succeed longtime HD 66 representative

 The race to succeed Rep. Jadine Nollan for the District 66 seat in the state House of Representatives is in its closing days, with the general election set for Tuesday.

-The campaign, which began with five men seeking the HD 66 seat, has narrowed to two candidates — Democrat James Rankin of Sand Springs and Republican Clay Staires of Skiatook.
+The campaign, which began with five men seeking the HD 66 seat, has narrowed to two candidates — Republican Clay Staires of Skiatook and Democrat James Rankin of Sand Springs.

 The candidates have spent a good deal of their own time and money discussing popular issues, so the Sand Springs Leader has attempted to ask them some questions covering some less-traveled territory.
 Those questions and answers follow this introduction.

-But also, to see what the candidates themselves wish to say to voters, please check back tomorrow on sandspringsleader.com to see columns written by them addressing readers directly.
+But also, to see what the candidates themselves wish to say to voters, please see their columns on our Viewpoints page, which can be found on A4.

 People are also reading…